jgwath/aima-lua/README.txt

 Library Usage:

+You will need to add the 'modules' and 'utils' directories to your LUA_PATH environment variable.
+For example, if /bin/sh is your command shell:

+	LUA_PATH+=";/path/to/aima-lua/modules;/path/to/aima-lua/utils"
+	export LUA_PATH

-To use a library module, you will need to assign it to a local variable like this:
+In your Lua code, to use a library module, you will need to assign it to a local variable like this:

 	local agents = require "agents"

 	...
+	-- now use 'agents'
 	myagent2 = agents.TraceAgent(myagent1)

-Please see docs/coding_style.txt for more information.
+Please see docs/coding_style.txt for more information on module declarations.

 ----------------------------------------------------------------------